 Are you miles away from the person you love right now?
 Are you navigating a long distance relationship?
 Is the distance starting to take its toll?
-Need some new ideas and tips for long distance relationships and ways to communicate long distance love?
+Do you need some new ideas and tips for long distance relationships and new ways to communicate your long-distance love?

 There’s only so many quotes you can read about distance making the heart grow fonder until you’re like, okay but seriously ‘I miss you; how do we make this work?’

 Am I right?

-So in this post I’ve put together loads of ideas for long distance relationships that need a little TLC.
+In this post, I’ve put together loads of ideas for long distance relationships that need a little TLC.
 And all these ideas can be applied to any relationship, not just romantic ones, so if you’re working on a long distance friendship or family relationship, this is for you too!